haoqiusong/Path-Explorer/README.md

 conda env create -f environment.yml conda activate path-explorer
 ```

+Please make sure you have a Conda installed on your machine.

 ## (A).
 Read mapping to quantify pathogen and ARG markers of interest